bakerboy448/qbit_manage-wiki/Config-Setup.md

   # Mandatory to fill out directory parameter above to use this function (root_dir/remote_dir)
   # This variable should be set to your category name of your completed movies/completed series in qbit.
 Acceptable variable can be any category you would like to tag if there are no hardlinks found
   movies-completed:
-    # <OPTIONAL> exclude_tags var: Will exclude the following tags when searching through the category.
+    # <OPTIONAL> exclude_tags var: Will exclude torrents with any of the following tags when searching through the category.
     exclude_tags:
       - Beyond-HD
       - AnimeBytes